 Chris is also a founding member and President of The Design Society, a non-profit organisation that aims to promote visual culture through exhibitions, workshops and education.

 Jinou was born in Seoul, Korea and has Master's of Management in Hospitality from Cornell Hotel School, Ithaca, New York.
-He is likely to be spotted curbside running marathon or enjoying reckless skiing.

 Designer, traveller, and writer, Paul Matthew Wiste is one of Asia's foremost luxury hospitality design experts.